StefanHol/MorseMIDI/README.md

 ## Modifications:
 - Changed GUI to Pygubu
-- Added functionality to store and load settings or restore to default
+- Input fields instead of sliders

+## Features
+- Input fields to change MIDI parameters
+- Input Text to be converted
-- Edited MIDI code title
+- MIDI code title can be changed
-- Output estimation of time ticks that are needed for the MIDI code
+- Calc output estimation of time ticks that are needed for the MIDI code
+- Store and load settings as JSON file
+- Restore to default
+- Selectable themes

+## Open ToDos:
+- Store selected theme
+- Check timing calcutaion and output for beats and resolutions

 ## Create Virtualenvironment and install requirements